akka/akka-management/docs/src/main/paradox/akka-management.md

           return CompletableFuture.completedFuture(Optional.empty());
         }
       };
     // ...
     management.setAsyncAuthenticator(myUserPassAuthenticator);
     management.start();
     ```

 @@@ note
   You can combine the two security options in order to enable HTTPS as well as basic authentication.
   In order to do this, invoke both `setAsyncAuthenticator` as well as `setHttpsContext` *before* calling `start()`.
 @@@

 ## Stopping Akka Management

 In a dynamic environment you might stop instances of Akka Management, for example if you don't want to free up resources
-taken by the HTTP server serving the Management routes.
+taken by the HTTP server serving the management routes.

 You can do so by calling `stop()` on @scaladoc[AkkaManagement](akka.management.http.AkkaManagement).
 This method return a `Future[Done]` to inform when the server has been stopped.

 Scala